SEPTA: Transit police

-SEPTA established it current Transit Police Department in 1981.
+SEPTA established its current Transit Police Department in 1981.
 It now has about 260 officers operating in seven patrol zones.
 It maintains a patrol, bicycle, and police dog unit, and a Special Operations Response Team trained to deal with potential hostage situations.
+In May 2023, Charles Lawson was appointed chief of the Transit Police, after serving as acting chief since July 2022.